jupyter-server/enterprise_gateway/docs/source/troubleshooting.md

     This should be done on the host running Enterprise Gateway as well as all the remote hosts on which the kernel is launched.

-- **I'm trying to use a notebook with user impersonation on a Kerberos enabled cluster but it fails to authenticate.**

-    When using user impersonation in a YARN cluster with Kerberos authentication, if Kerberos is not setup properly you will usually see the following warning that will keep a notebook from connecting:

-    ```bash
-    WARN Client: Exception encountered while connecting to the server : javax.security.sasl.SaslException: GSS initiate failed
-    [Caused by GSSException: No valid credentials provided (Mechanism level: Failed to find any Kerberos tgt)]
-    ```

-    The most common cause for this WARN is when the user that started Enterprise Gateway is not authenticated with Kerberos.
-This can happen when the user has either not run `kinit` or their previous ticket has expired.

-- **The Kernel keeps dying when processing jobs that require large amount of resources (e.g. large files)**

-   This is usually seen when you are trying to use more resources then what is available for your kernel.
-   To address this issue, increase the amount of memory available for your YARN application or another Resource Manager managing the kernel.

 - **I'm trying to launch a (Python/Scala/R) kernel with port range but it failed with `RuntimeError: Invalid port range `.**

     ```